 California is moving toward electrification of homes and buildings, a necessary step to reduce harmful greenhouse gases (GHGs) and other emissions to help meet the state's collective climate goals.
 However, the current residential rate design structure is misaligned with the state's goals, as nearly all costs are recovered in volumetric energy rates.
-In order to incentivize broad electrification from all customers, including non-residential customers, it is important to reduce volumetric rates and SDG&E is proposing to do this by recovering more costs in a monthly fixed rate component.
+In order to incentivize broad electrification from all customers, including non-residential customers, it is important to reduce volumetric rates.
+For its residential customers, SDG&E is proposing to reduce volumetric rates by recovering more costs in a monthly fixed rate component.
+The Commission will decide the issue of income-based fixed charges for default, and potentially all, residential rate schedules in accordance with Assembly Bill 205 in the ongoing Demand Flexibility Rulemaking.9 SDG&E is hopeful that the Commission will establish an income-based fixed charge for all residential rates that meaningfully lowers volumetric rates and prevents certain customers from rate arbitrage.